 The poem takes the reader through several emotional passages that depict the poet’s mother’s frustration at her disability.
-He depicts scenes where she pretended to see and pretended to feel lighthearted and optimistic about her life.
-Humorous moments are mixed with poignantly sad ones as the poem reaches its conclusion and the mother passes away.
+He depicts scenes where she pretends to see and pretends to feel lighthearted and optimistic about her life.
+Humorous moments are mixed with poignantly sad ones as the poem reaches its conclusion, and the mother passes away.

 Structure of On Her Blindness

-‘On Her Blindness’ by Adam Thorpe is a twenty-four line poem that is divided up into sets of two, known as couplets.
-The only exception is the final line of the poem which stands alone.
-These couplets are unrhymed and flow one into the next telling the narrative of the poet’s mom’s blindness.
+‘On Her Blindness’ by Adam Thorpe is a poem that is divided up into sets of two, known as couplets.
+The only exception is the final line of the poem, which stands alone.
+These couplets are unrhymed and flow one into the next, telling the narrative of the poet’s mom’s blindness.

 Poetic Techniques in On Her Blindness